vulcainjs/vulcainjs.github.io/docs/reference/configurations.md

 ## Features

 * Runtime update.
-Last values are caching locally.
+Last values are cached locally.
 * Service can be notified when a value changes.
-* Property values are pulling from remote server with configuration source adapter.
+* Property values are pulled from a remote server with a configuration source adapter.
 * Many adapters can be used with different protocols (http, consul, file...)
-* Properties can be chained, providing a value from a hierachic chain of value.
+* Properties can be chained, providing a value to a hierachical chain of values.
-* Properties can be encrypted and decrypted locally inside service.
+* Properties can be encrypted and decrypted locally inside a service.

 ## Concepts

-All properties are managed by a `DynamicConfiguration` object instanciated as a singleton.
+All properties are managed by a `DynamicConfiguration` singleton object.
 This is the unique entry point to all dynamic properties and exposes different static methods for creating, listening and initializing properties.

-Property values are updated with `ConfigurationSource` object pulling data at specific interval.
+Property values are updated with `ConfigurationSource` object pulling data at specific time interval.

 !!! info
     Polling configurations are set in index.ts.
 Application starts only after first polling completes successfully.